aweymo-ui/python_obsidian/content/2_accounts.md

 {% include gallery-figure.html img="py_ob_06.jpeg" alt="Screenshot of GitHub registration page" caption="GitHub Registration Page" width="75%" %}

-- Now that we have our Obsidian account and a vault structure, you will need to create an account with [GitHub](https://github.com/join) a cloud-based platform that allows developers to store, share and collaborate on code.
+- Now that we have our Obsidian account and a vault structure, you will need to create an account with [GitHub](https://github.com/join){:target="_blank" rel="noopener"} a cloud-based platform that allows developers to store, share and collaborate on code.

-- After you have an account, download [GitHub Desktop](https://desktop.github.com/download/) and, with your Git web browser open, sign through Preferences > Accounts, which will prompt your browser to verify.
+- After you have an account, download [GitHub Desktop](https://desktop.github.com/download/){:target="_blank" rel="noopener"} and, with your Git web browser open, sign through Preferences > Accounts, which will prompt your browser to verify.

 {% include gallery-figure.html img="py_ob_09.jpeg" alt="Connecting GitHub Desktop to Git through Preferences" caption="Connecting GitHub Desktop to Git through Preferences" width="75%" %}

-- Think of GitHub Desktop as a bridge between your GitHub's web browser and your local Visual Studio Code that is saving you a little coding that you would otherwise need to do from the [command line](https://en.wikipedia.org/wiki/Command-line_interface).
+- Think of GitHub Desktop as a bridge between your GitHub's web browser and your local Visual Studio Code that is saving you a little coding that you would otherwise need to do from the [command line](https://en.wikipedia.org/wiki/Command-line_interface){:target="_blank" rel="noopener"}.

 {% include gallery-figure.html img="py_ob_10.jpeg" alt="GitHub Desktop button that will prompt verification through the Web Browser" caption="GitHub Desktop button that will prompt verification through the Web Browser" width="75%" %}

 - Next download a text editor.
-A simple, no cost option that most of us use in the Center for Digital Inquiry and Learning is [Visual Studio Code](https://code.visualstudio.com/download).
+A simple, no cost option that most of us use in the Center for Digital Inquiry and Learning is [Visual Studio Code](https://code.visualstudio.com/download){:target="_blank" rel="noopener"}.
 Signing in through the settings widget on the bottom left of the interface will prompt the same verification of your GitHub account through the web browser.

 {% include gallery-figure.html img="py_ob_12.jpeg" alt="Visual Studio Code prompting verification through the GitHub Web Browser" caption="Visual Studio Code prompting verification through the GitHub Web Browser" width="75%" %}

-- Now that these elements are all connected, you should be able to clone either the [Annotation Extraction Tool](https://github.com/Scholarly-Projects/annotation_extraction) or the [book splitter](https://github.com/Scholarly-Projects/book_splitter) Python tools by pushing the green `Code` button and selecting `Open with GitHub Desktop`.
+- Now that these elements are all connected, you should be able to clone either the [Annotation Extraction Tool](https://github.com/Scholarly-Projects/annotation_extraction){:target="_blank" rel="noopener"} or the [book splitter](https://github.com/Scholarly-Projects/book_splitter){:target="_blank" rel="noopener"} Python tools by pushing the green `Code` button and selecting `Open with GitHub Desktop`.

 {% include gallery-figure.html img="py_ob_11.jpeg" alt="GitHub Browser view of the option to clone Python repositories through GitHub Desktop" caption="GitHub Browser view of the option to clone Python repositories through GitHub Desktop" width="100%" %}

 - In GitHub Desktop, select `Fetch Origin` and then select `Open in Visual Studio Code` to begin!

 {% include gallery-figure.html img="py_ob_08.jpeg" alt="GitHub Desktop Interface" caption="GitHub Desktop Interface" width="100%" %}